florencejt/fusilli/docs/auto_examples/training_and_testing/plot_model_comparison_loop_kfold.rst

         plt.close("all")

 ..
-GENERATED FROM PYTHON SOURCE LINES 156-163
+GENERATED FROM PYTHON SOURCE LINES 179-183

 5. Plotting the results of the individual models
 -------------------------------------------------
 In this section, we visualize the results of each individual model.

-If you want to save the figures rather than show them, you can use the :meth:`~.save_to_local' method of the :class:`~fusilli.eval.Plotter` class.
-This will save the figures in a timestamped folder in the current working directory with the method name and plot type in the filename.
-You can add an extra suffix to the filename by passing a string to the ``extra_string`` argument of the :meth:`~fusilli.eval.Plotter.save_to_local` method.

 ..
-GENERATED FROM PYTHON SOURCE LINES 163-168
+GENERATED FROM PYTHON SOURCE LINES 183-188

 .. code-block:: Python